 - Obtain appropriate medical care;

-- Contact a Southern California bus accident attorney who has experience in handling bus accident injury claims.
+- Contact a Los Angeles bus accident attorney who has experience in handling bus accident injury claims.

 Many buses are equipped with video cameras that may record the exterior or interior of the bus, including what the bus driver was doing and what happened to the passengers inside the bus during any collision.
 One should obtain these videos, which, unfortunately, usually require special computer programs to view.
 These video recordings can be obtained through subpoena or other legal discovery conducted by a bus accident Attorney, including a formal request to produce video recordings, documents and other evidence.
 To get this information you should contact an experienced California bus accident attorney right away!Get the Help You Need

 - Past and future medical costs such as hospital, physical therapy, psychological therapy, and dental bills;

 - Past and future loss of earnings and/or loss of earning capacity.
 This would include any time you missed at work, even if compensated for sick leave, vacation time or other benefits.

 - Loss of enjoyment of life and any compensation for activities you missed out on due to your injuries;

 - Past and future pain, suffering, emotional distress and inconvenience you experience in your life due to your injuries;

 - All diminution (reduction) in value of your property, that is the difference in value after it was repaired compared to its pre-collision value;

 If you are a victim of a bus accident, you may be entitled to these damages and other damages permitted under California law.
 Our office has been handling California bus accident injury cases for over 45 years.
 We can help an injured victim identify and obtain the damages they deserve.